 Laura U as an Interior Designer

-Because each client’s project is unique, there’s not one specific time we start working with clients.
+Because each client’s project is singular, there’s not one specific time we start working with clients.
 If they’re doing construction, we’ll work with their architect and builder to create a design that’s perfect for them.
 We help develop floor plans, electrical, and plumbing plans.
 We work with our clients to select the architectural materials, like tile, plumbing fixtures, and lighting.
-Each element of the design is intentional and serves a purpose.
+Each element of the design is thoughtful and serves a purpose.

 Laura U as an Interior Decorator

-Interior Decorator vs Interior Designer
+Interior Decorator VS Interior Designer

 - Do you need someone to manage the entire project for you and assist with the build out and aesthetics?
 Consider hiring an interior designer.

-Find the Professional That Works for You
+Find the Design Professional that Works for You